lakshyajais1/lakshyajais1/README.md

 - 👀 Intrigued by the ability of data analysis to tackle complex challenges and optimize processes
 - 🌱 Expanding my skillset in Excel, Power BI, SQL, and Python
 - 💞️ Open to collaborating on data/business analyst projects
-- 📫 Reach me at abhinavghosh20@gmail.com | [LinkedIn](https://www.linkedin.com/in/abhinavgh/)
+- 📫 Reach me at lakshyajaiswal163@gmail.com | [LinkedIn](https://www.linkedin.com/in/lakshya-jaiswal/)
-- ⚡ Former mechanical engineer who loves merging the physical and digital worlds
+- ⚡ Former   Computer Science engineer who loves merging the physical and digital worlds
 - 😄 Pronouns: he/him

 <!--